RichoKD/GalaxyRend/worker/REFACTORING_SUMMARY.md

 ## What Was Changed

-Successfully refactored the FluxFrame worker from blockchain-based polling to API-based workflow.
+Successfully refactored the GalaxyRend worker from blockchain-based polling to API-based workflow.

 ### Files Created

 1. **`worker/src/main_api.py`** (640 lines)

    - New API-based worker implementation
    - Replaces direct blockchain access with backend API calls
    - Preserves all rendering logic from original worker

 2. **`worker/.env.example`**

    - Template for environment configuration
    - Includes new variables for backend API and authentication